existence333/Dance-Planner/README.md

 HTML file, and is supported by most web browsers.
 Functionality on mobile devices is un-tested.
 All data is stored locally on the browser.

-> ***To download, go to "index.html" on Github and select "Download raw file" on the top right.
+> ***To download, go to "planner_v2.0.html" on Github and select "Download raw file" on the top right.
 The HTML file should download to your device.
-Open it using your desired web browser.***
+Open it using your desired web browser.
+Alternatively, you can download the
+> entire planner through Github.***

 There are 7 options within the website; follow on-screen instructions and enter appropriate information.
 The program was not designed to automatically remove assignments past due date, and